tzuhsunn/oop-proj-cat-collector/README.md

 3. Flask server -> python engine run at port 5000 -> proxy pass to nginx /cat/
 4. Nodejs server -> docker run forwarding to port 3000
 5. Frontend -> build out and server by nginx (root location /)

+## Repo structure
+1. Classification:
+    - Binary classification: go to binary_classfier branch
+    - Breed classification: go to efficientnet1004 branch

+    Follow the README in each branch to train your own model.
+Note that you may need a kagggle account to download the dataset.

+2. Segmentation

+    For the segmentation part, you may go to segmentation1005 branch and follow the README to train your own model.
+Note that you may need a kagggle account to download the dataset.

+3. Chatbot

+    For the chatbot part, you may run rag.py in the main branch.
+Note you may need a Huggingface Text Generation Inference API to do inference.

+4. Recommendation

+    For the recommendation part, you may run app.py to open a beckend server.

+5. Backend

+    For the backend part, you may go to predict_api for more information.The weights of the model are in app/checkpoint/.

+5. Frontend

+    For the frontend part, go to the cilent folder in main branch for more information.